Overview:

 - Time range on calls made/received

-This is the most common time range filter used across many reports on dashboard.
+This is the most common time range filter used across many reports on the dashboard.

 Reports, where you’ll find this filter: